-X-ray images of the micro-milled coral slabs (Figure S1) provided clear constraints on the amount of overlap between two sampling paths, and the strong seasonal cycle observed in coral Sr/Ca was used to align peaks and troughs over the common period of overlap and generate the final Sr/Ca composite records.
+X-ray images of the micro-milled coral slabs (Figure S2) provided clear constraints on the amount of overlap between two sampling paths, and the strong seasonal cycle observed in coral Sr/Ca was used to align peaks and troughs over the common period of overlap and generate the final Sr/Ca composite records.
 For a given year in the coral time series, the highest Sr/Ca value indicates the climatological coldest month, whereas the lowest Sr/Ca value indicates the climatological warmest month.
-To convert Sr/Ca vs. depth to Sr/Ca vs. time, we used a MATLAB® algorithm to identify the Sr/Ca peaks and troughs and linearly interpolate the data to 12 points/yr.
+To convert Sr/Ca vs. depth to Sr/Ca vs. time, we used a MATLAB® algorithm to identify the Sr/Ca peaks and troughs.
+The identified Sr/Ca maxima were assigned the climatological coldest month at Vanuatu (August), and the Sr/Ca minima were assigned the climatological warmest month (February).
+Once all of the annual peaks and troughs were identified, the Sr/Ca data was linearly interpolated to achieve monthly resolution (12 points/year).

-The relative age model for the modern SBV coral was converted to calendar years by counting back from the date of collection, whereas the relative chronologies for the fossil corals were converted to calendar years using four 230 Th ages as tie points (Table S1).
-The fossil coral Sr/Ca time series were shifted within the analytical error ($\pm 2\sigma$) of the four 230 Th ages (Figure S3) such that the resulting overlap between 11-TM-S5 and 11-TM-I1 achieved the highest Pearson correlation coefficient [Pearson, 1920] (r = 0.81, p < 0.01).
-We interpolated the published MCV modern coral Sr/Ca [Kilbourne et al., 2004] vs. time data to 12 points/yr using a piecewise cubic hermite interpolating polynomial [Fritsch et al., 1980].
+The relative age model for the modern SBV coral was converted to calendar years by counting back from the date of collection, whereas the relative chronologies for the fossil corals were converted to calendar years using four $^{230}$ Th ages as tie points (Tables S1-S3).
+The fossil coral Sr/Ca time series were shifted within the analytical error ( $\pm 2\sigma$ ) of the four $^{230}$ Th ages (Figure S4) such that the resulting overlap between 11-TM-S5 and 11-TM-I1 achieved the highest Pearson correlation coefficient [Pearson, 1920] (r = 0.81, p < 0.01).
+We interpolated the published MCV modern coral Sr/Ca [Kilbourne et al., 2004] versus time data to 12 points/year using a piecewise cubic hermite interpolating polynomial [Fritsch and Carlson, 1980].
+We used a cubic interpolation scheme as it better preserved the sinusoidal shape of the original MCV modern coral Sr/Ca data, as compared to linear interpolation.